TRZMlEL/Currency-Converter/readme.md

 # Currency Converter

-A simple currency converter with a list of currencies and their abbreviations.
+** A simple currency converter

+List of currencies and their abbreviations:

 | Abbreviation | Full Name                      |
 |--------------|--------------------------------|